 - Resources.
 Children will have their own set of classroom stationery resources.
 Other shared resources will be regularly cleaned with Milton or similar.
 IT equipment shared between classes will be cleaned after each use.
 Books will be quarantined as per government guidelines before being used by other pupils.
 Any soft toys, blankets or furnishings will be quarantined after each use, or machine washed at 60 degrees.

 - Classroom layouts.
 Where desks are used they will face forward.
 Perspex screens are used in circumstances where social distancing cannot be maintained.
 Surfaces are clear to ensure ease of cleaning and to prevent touching by children.

 - Visitors.
 We are ensuring the only visitors on site are essential and that we can safely accommodate them into our new school layout.
-At the moment this means that volunteers, volunteer readers, after school sports club providers and peripatetic music teachers will not be able to come into school.
+At the moment this means that volunteers, volunteer readers and peripatetic music teachers will not be able to come into school.
 Where possible any essential contractors will only attend site out of school hours.